simplemia/work_intro/tools_for_analyser/README.md

 	hadoop fs -cat /home/manman.xu/EXTRACT_location_info/2015_08/* > results/EXTRACT_location_info.2015_08

 **Reports.py**
-it is a scripts to call the class of Extract.py to collect mul-months results, then generate corresponding reports.
+>This is a scripts to call the class of Extract.py to collect mul-months results, then generate corresponding reports.
+>
-Fri-part：each line of each input plus its corresponding date on the end of line；Sed-part：using getMerge.py script to collect results by different key.
+>Fri-part：each line of input plus its corresponding date on the end of line；
+>
+>Sed-part：using getMerge.py script to collect results by different key.

 	python2.7 Reports.py -f 'liushi0102_no.sample' -k '0' -v '1' -m '03' -d offline